 It was actually a rather pleasant occasion with duty free booze flowing like water and everyone jabbering away as they tend to do at cocktail parties.
 Folk were trying to score points off each other but without talking about their jobs or families and without divulging any national secrets.
 During the two-hour long party, Yuri stuck close to my side and introduced me to quite a few Russians by name but without mentioning their jobs or military ranks - or mine.
 Either Yuri or my RAF host politely, but largely unnecessarily, translated everything into English for me - and translated into Russian everything I said in English.

 The standard opening gambit seemed to be whether we had ever been to each other’s country.
-No-one I asked had ever been to the UK and, of course, I had never been to Russia but we usually agreed that it would be nice to have the opportunity “when the situation improves.”
+No-one I asked had ever been to the UK and, of course, I had never been to Russia, but we usually agreed that it would be nice to have the opportunity “when the situation improves.”
 I remember having a very brief conversation with someone who asked my opinion on the merits of James Galway, the leading flautist of the Berlin Philharmonic Orchestra, and Herbert von Karajan its permanent conductor at that time.
-I replied that I was a great fan of all three, which was true, but I could not resist pointing out that Galway had left the Berlin Phil five years earlier to pursue a new career as a soloist (thereby establishing my credentials).
+I replied that I was a great fan of all three, which was true, but I could not resist pointing out that Galway had left the Berlin Phil five years earlier to pursue a new career as a soloist.
 In return, I asked his opinion of Dmitri Shostakovich’s 15th and last symphony – but Yuri terminated that exchange without translating my question.
 Yuri, presumably, didn’t know whether Shostakovich was still persona non-grata in the Kremlin.
 Neither did I – which was why I had asked the question.